 Stick to the basics – you can make simple bread with good-quality ingredients and a straightforward recipe.
 Water, yeast, salt and enough flour to make it all stick together.

 Is it cheaper to make your own bread?

-- My guess is, that it depends on where you live in the world, but most of the time, the answer is yes.
-I can make two breads at about half the cost the same bread would cost me in the store.
+My guess is that it depends on where you live in the world, but most of the time, the answer is yes.
+I can make two loaves of bread for about half the cost of the same bread in the store.

 How can I make my bread tasty?

-- You can make your bread tasty by using the best ingridients.
-If you use old flour, with little texture, your bread will not be as tasty as when you use fresh, wholemeal flour.
+You can make your bread tasty by using the best ingredients.
+If you use old flour with little texture, your bread won’t be as flavorful as if you use fresh, wholemeal flour.
 You can get excellent results with just a simple recipe, like this tasty crusty bread recipe.

 How do you make big bubbles in bread?